What Is a Hazard

 - “Given our current ERP, how much threat does a fire emergency pose?”; or

-- “Terrorism is a [specific] threat that poses great [general] threat to aviation.”
+- “Terrorism is a [specific] threat that poses a great [general] threat to aviation.”

 What Is a Specific Threat